patk80/African-Flags-Game/README.md

-# African-Flags-Game
+# African Flags Game
-African Flags Game.
-Created with the intention to use/learn jQuery.
-What you do in this game is click the button to get a random African country's flag and then you try to type the correct country into the text input.
+**Languages:** HTML / CSS / jQuery

+**Description:** This is a game I created where the objective is to guess which African country's flag is displayed on the screen.
+I made this project with the intention of creating a game with jQuery.